 We realise that situations change and you might get injured, change jobs, or get invited to your best friend’s wedding.
 As your entry is NON refundable we suggest you consider taking out insurance to cover any costs you incur if you are not able to attend the event.
 Please check the conditions of your policy carefully to make sure it provides the cover you require.

 You may be able to transfer your ticket to another swimmer.
-The transfer window will run from the day tickets sell out until 24th May 2020.
+The transfer window will run from 14 days after tickets sell out until 24th May 2020.
 If tickets do not sell out, transfers will not be offered.

 You will need to find a recipient for your ticket (we recommend advertising you ticket on the relevant event Facebook page) and you will need to arrange for the transfer of payment for the ticket between yourselves.
 You are responsible for making sure the recipient is aware of all of the terms of the ticket, including any fundraising or volunteer commitments included within the ticket.

 The recipient of the transfer should visit the Bantham Boomerang ticket page and pay £20 for a “Bantham Boomerang 2020 ticket transfer”.
 After the 24th May 2020, your ticket is yours to keep and no transfers are possible.

 If the event is cancelled by The Outdoor Swimming Society: